GoogleChrome/web.dev/src/site/content/en/accessible/style-focus/index.md

 The
 [`:focus-within`](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-within)
-pseudo-class is applied to an element either when the element iteslf receives focus or when another element inside that element receives focus.
+pseudo-class is applied to an element either when the element itself receives focus or when another element inside that element receives focus.

 It can be used to highlight a region of the page to draw the